Not sure what the difference between a fideuà and a jamon is? Here’s a nifty guide to help you on your way.

 Sangria

-Alcoholic beverage consisting of red wine and fruit.
+An alcoholic beverage consisting of red wine and fruit.

 Crema Catalana

-A sweet dish similar to creme brulee however crema catalana is made with citrus zest and cinnamon.
+A sweet dish similar to creme brulee however Crema Catalana is made with citrus zest and cinnamon.

 Churros

-Everything tastes better deep fried and bathed in chocolate, churros are like a dense donut that tick those two boxes.
+Everything tastes better deep-fried and bathed in chocolate, churros are like a dense donut that tick those two boxes.

 Your trip to Barcelona isn’t complete without a good churro